pygsflow/pygsflow/README.md

 `pip install . `

 ## Authors
-Ayman Alzraiee and Joshua Larsen
+Ayman Alzraiee, Joshua Larsen, Rich Niswonger

 ## Bugs
 The code is in active development and although there is a testing infrastructure set up we cannot catch all the software bugs without the help of users.
 If you find a bug or have an issue, please report it by opening a new issue.
 You can open a new issue by clicking the issues tab near the top of the page.